-Free Online Classifieds
+Free or Low-Cost Online Classifieds

 No matter how or where you list, remember to specify your preferred mode of contact: email, call, text, or something else.
 Mention your active hours while you’re at it.
 The last thing you want is random prospects calling you out of the blue late at night.

 Local Media Classifieds

-Space, measured in column-inches, is another important variable.
-The smaller your ad, the less you’ll pay.
+Space, measured in column inches, is another crucial variable.
+The smaller your ad, the less you pay.
 When every word quite literally counts, you need to be as sparse with your prose as possible.